What should you do first after buying vacant land for a cottage? Here’s how we got started setting up and building our vacation property.

 Start with the facts

 The thing about buying vacant land for a cottage is that it usually requires some travel to get there.
-So it’s hard to figure out exactly what the land looks like from the comfort of your urban living room.
-Regardless, you should have some understanding of the property on the real estate package and local planning offices.
+It’s hard to figure out exactly what the land looks like from the comfort of your urban living room.
+Regardless, you should have some understanding of the property on the real estate package and local planning documents.

 Here’s what we knew about our property before buying it.